Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: CSIT-Aware Over-the-Air Federated Learning

 \item \textit{Matching Pursuit (MP) Based Greedy Scheduling Approach~\cite{bereyhi}:} This approach reformulates~\eqref{csit_opt} as a sparse support selection problem and solves it using a greedy, iterative matching pursuit algorithm inspired by compressive sensing.
 By iteratively selecting devices that contribute least to the MSE, it achieves a near-optimal solution with significantly lower computational burden.
 Its complexity scales polynomially with the number of devices and antennas as $\mathcal{O}\left(K^{2}M^{2}\right)$, making it efficient and scalable.
 However, the approach is heuristic in nature and lacks the theoretical optimality guarantees of DC programming.

+\end{itemize} The above optimization flow of Global CSIT AirFL can be represented by three sequential stages: \textbf{Limitations:} \begin{itemize} \item {It requires global effective CSI at the edge server and reliable feedback of device-specific precoding coefficients, creating significant signaling overhead and channel-aging sensitivity.}

+\item {Residual timing, carrier-frequency, sampling-frequency, or phase errors can mismatch the optimized precoders and equalizer to the actual aggregation channel, thereby invalidating the coherent combining implied by~\eqref{powersyn}.}

-\end{itemize} The above optimization flow of Global CSIT AirFL can be represented by three sequential stages: \textbf{Limitations:} \begin{itemize} \item It requires global CSIT at each device, which is difficult to acquire and maintain in practice due to the overhead of obtaining comprehensive channel knowledge. \item It requires fine synchronization, ensuring symbol-level time alignment and tight carrier-frequency/phase synchronization so that the coherent combining implied by~\eqref{powersyn} and the equalizer $\mathbf{b}$ remains valid. \item It has high computational complexity due to the joint optimization~\eqref{csit_opt}. \item Power control may exceed device capabilities, particularly in low-power IoT applications. \item Owing to transmission power constraints, device selection becomes a critical factor, and fairness can be adversely affected.
+\item It has high computational complexity due to the joint optimization~\eqref{csit_opt}. \item Power control may exceed device capabilities, particularly in low-power IoT applications. \item Owing to transmission power constraints, device selection becomes a critical factor, and fairness can be adversely affected.
 Nevertheless, as this scheme prioritizes maximizing the number of participating devices in~\eqref{csit_opt}, it seeks to maintain high learning performance despite these constraints.

 \end{itemize}